 Important

-The Chickenpox vaccine must be given on the same day or 4 weeks apart from the MMR vaccine.
+The chickenpox vaccine must be given on the same day or 4 weeks apart from the MMR vaccine.

-This is because the MMR vaccine causes an increased response to the Chickenpox vaccine meaning that breakthrough infection with the Chickenpox vaccine is more likely if the interval is not respected.
+This is because the MMR vaccine causes an increased response to the chickenpox vaccine meaning that breakthrough infection with the chickenpox vaccine is more likely if the interval is not respected.

 Travel Precautions